prarthananbhat/ERA/Session_9/README.md

 This file holds all the model definitions (network architecture).
 2 models were added as part of this assignm,ent.
 1. s9_base_model - *Inital model with strided convolution*
 2. s9_model_1 - *Model with Depthwise convolution and dialated convolution*
+3. s9_model_2 - *Model with Depthwise convolution and dialated convolution and augmentations from albumentation*

 #### utils.py